 I remember listening to Billy's voice and inviting Jesus in.
 I remember praying.
 I really didn't understand what it all meant, but I felt this deep desire for help and hoped that this might help me.
 I repeated the words Billy shared, yet a part of me held back a little.

-Until the day came when I knew that I no longer wanted to be like the foolish person in the parable, the one who had built a house on shifting sand.
+Until the day came when I knew that I no longer wanted to be like the foolish person in the parable, the one who had built a house on sinking sand.
 I wanted a firm foundation.
 I was ready for a new life.

 Billy Graham had helped me take that first step of inviting Jesus into my heart and now I felt the power of the Lord's calling on my life.
 Like an aspiring knight, I dropped to my knees.
 I surrendered my life to Christ and received Him as my Lord and Savior.